Variational closures for composite homogenised fluid flows: Examples

-where in the last equality we have used the fact that $\xi_k$ and $\qv{\xi_k}{\xi_l}$ are divergence free.
-The stochastic equation \eqref{salteuler} and the incompressibility condition \eqref{eq:div free U} thus combine to define a stochastic incompressible Euler's fluid equation for the drift vector field $u_{t}$.
-In the case where $\Gamma^{kl} = 0$, these equations coincide with the SALT Euler's fluid equation with transport noise derived in \cite{Holm2015} whose analytical properties are studied in e.g., \cite{CFH19}.
+where in the last equality we have used the fact that $\xi_k$ and $\qv{\xi_k}{\xi_l}$ are divergence-free.
+The stochastic equation \eqref{salteuler} and the incompressibility condition \eqref{eq:div free U} thus combine to define a stochastic incompressible Euler fluid equation for the drift vector field $u_{t}$.
+In the case where $\Gamma^{kl} = 0$, these equations coincide with the SALT incompressible Euler fluid equations with transport noise derived in \cite{Holm2015}, whose analytical properties were studied in e.g., \cite{CFH19}.